ResearchObject/ro-tutorials/01-creating/README.md

 In some cases, not being able to access a resource is desired.
-For instance, if you are creating a research object that also aggregate patient data, you might want to still aggregate those by URIs with their own restrictive access control, so that you can more freely publish and distribute your research object and metadata, yet remain in control over access to the sensitive data.
+For instance, if you are creating a research object that also aggregate patient data, you might want to aggregate those by URIs, which when accessed has a more restrictive access control and firewalls.

+In this way you can publish and distribute your research object and metadata openly, yet remain in control over access to the sensitive data.

 ### bundledAs